Frequently asked questions about the Temporary Protection Directive for you from Ukraine

 Accommodation

-If you have a residence permit with protection under the Temporary Protection Directive and need a place to stay, you must visit the Swedish Migration Agency's office for help.
-The Swedish Migration Agency will find out which municipality has space for you and instructs that municipality to arrange accommodation for you.
-The municipality then has one month to arrange accommodation for you.
+If you have a residence permit with protection under the Temporary Protection Directive and are not listed in the Swedish Population Register, you must visit one of the Swedish Migration Agency’s offices for help with accommodation.
+The Swedish Migration Agency will find out which municipality has space for you and instruct that municipality to arrange housing for you.
+The municipality then has one month to arrange housing for you.
 Once this is done, you will receive information from the Swedish Migration Agency about where you are going to live.
-While we wait for the municipality to arrange accommodation for you, you can stay in one of the Swedish Migration Agency's temporary accommodations.
+While we wait for the municipality to arrange housing for you, you can stay in one of the Swedish Migration Agency’s temporary accommodations.

 After the decision has been made

-If you are granted a residence permit under the EU Temporary Protection Directive, your permit will be valid until 4 March 2025.
-Before then, you will receive information about what to do when your residence permit according to the Temporary Protection Directive expires.
+If you are granted a residence permit under the EU’s Temporary Protection Directive, your permit will be valid until 4 March 2026.
+Before that date, you will receive information about what you must do when your residence permit under the Temporary Protection Directive expires.

-If the security situation in Ukraine improves to the extent that the EU decides to end the Temporary Protection Directive before 4 March 2025, the Swedish Migration Agency will revoke your residence permit.
-If this happens, you will receive information before your residence permit ends.
+If the security situation in Ukraine improves so much that the EU decides that the Temporary Protection Directive should be repealed before 4 March 2026, the Swedish Migration Agency will revoke your permit.
+If that happens, you will be informed about it before the permit expires.

 Yes, people who have turned 16 have the right to work from the day they receive a decision on protection under the Temporary Protection Directive.
 Notify the Swedish Migration Agency if you start working, as this may affect your right to financial support.